VISAGE STENCIL LONDON BRICK 15pcs/15m2

 Description

-The Visage Stencil London Brick set is the traditional-bond pattern within our concrete effect render collection — 15 reusable polymer sheets cover approximately 15 m² at ~88 × 104 cm per sheet, producing a weathered London stock stretcher-bond character when paired with Ceresit CT60 Visage 0.5 mm acrylic render on conservation-area renovations, period extensions, and heritage-adjacent EWI retrofits.
+The Visage Stencil London Brick set is the traditional-bond pattern in the Renders World concrete effect range — 15 reusable polymer sheets cover approximately 15 m² at roughly 88 × 104 cm per sheet, producing weathered London stock stretcher-bond character when paired with Ceresit CT60 Visage 0.5 mm acrylic render on heritage and period facades.

 Where the London Brick Stencil Performs Best — UK Heritage and Period Facades

-The Visage Stencil London Brick set is a 15-sheet reusable polymer template pack that delivers a traditional stretcher-bond pattern across approximately 15 m² of rendered facade, designed to pattern Ceresit CT60 Visage 0.5 mm acrylic render within the Ceresit Ceretherm Visage system on EWI build-ups, directly rendered masonry, concrete, cement plaster, and gypsum substrates.
-In plain terms: the stencils produce recessed mortar joints with the slight irregularity that real weathered London stock carries — the character that conservation officers and period-property owners look for, in a system that adds 2–3 mm of render rather than the structural weight of real brick slips.
+The Visage Stencil London Brick set is a 15-sheet reusable polymer template pack that patterns approximately 15 m² of Ceresit CT60 Visage 0.5 mm acrylic render into a traditional stretcher bond, within the wider concrete effect render range.
+In plain terms it produces recessed mortar joints with the slight irregularity that real weathered London stock carries — the character conservation officers look for, in a system adding 2–3 mm of render rather than the structural weight of real brick.

-Typical UK use sits in four places: Victorian and Edwardian terrace renovations where a heritage brick facade is part of the planning approval; conservation-area new builds and infill plots required to match existing brick context; cottage-style and traditional-aesthetic extensions where the visual brief calls for weathered character rather than the linear sharpness of contemporary bond patterns; and listed-building-adjacent retrofits where an EWI upgrade must preserve the original brick aesthetic without altering wall thickness materially.
-Specify it where the facade must read as heritage, not modern.
+Typical UK use sits in four places.
+Victorian and Edwardian terrace renovations where a heritage brick facade is part of the planning approval; conservation-area new builds and infill plots required to match an existing brick context; cottage-style extensions where the visual brief calls for weathered character rather than crisp linear bonds; and listed-adjacent retrofits where an EWI upgrade must preserve the original brick aesthetic without altering wall thickness materially.
+Specify it where the facade must read as heritage, not modern — so the finished elevation passes the planning conversation rather than reopening it.

-Why Heritage Installers Choose London Brick Over Real Stock Slips
+Why Heritage Installers Choose the London Brick Stencil

-• Stretcher-bond character with weathered joint feel: The London pattern produces the slight tonal variation and softer mortar-line character that distinguishes real weathered stock brick from machine-precise contemporary bonds — exactly the look planning officers expect when an application specifies "to match existing brickwork."
+• Weathered stretcher-bond character: The London pattern produces the softer mortar-line feel and slight tonal variation that distinguishes real weathered stock from machine-precise contemporary bonds — exactly the look expected when an application specifies "to match existing brickwork".

-• 15 m² coverage from one pack: Fifteen sheets at approximately 1 m² each cover a full Victorian terrace front elevation, gable, or rear extension wall — order the right pack count by area rather than counting brick slips per square metre.
+• 15 m² coverage per pack: Fifteen sheets at roughly 1 m² each cover a Victorian terrace front elevation, gable, or rear-extension wall — order by measured area rather than counting brick slips per square metre.

-• Reusable polymer template across the project: Each sheet is moulded from durable polymer that cleans and repositions across the wall during the same job, so the 15-sheet pack rotates continuously while earlier sheets are recovered and prepared for the next pass.
+• Reusable polymer template: Each sheet cleans and repositions across the wall during the same job, so the 15-sheet pack rotates continuously while earlier sheets are recovered for the next pass.

-• No structural load on heritage substrates: A stencilled render facade adds 2–3 mm of material compared to 15–25 mm and significant adhesive weight for real brick slips — important on listed-adjacent solid-wall properties where altering the wall mass triggers structural assessment under building control.
+• No structural load on heritage substrates: A stencilled facade adds 2–3 mm of render against 15–25 mm plus adhesive weight for real slips — important on listed-adjacent solid-wall properties where altering wall mass can trigger a building-control assessment.

-• 12 Visage colours for period-appropriate matching: The same London stencil produces sandstone, terracotta, weathered red, and grey-stock characters depending on render colour — match an existing brick context without bespoke pigment runs or sample lead times that hold up a planning sign-off.
+• 12 Visage colours for period matching: The same London stencil produces sandstone, terracotta, weathered red, or grey-stock characters depending on render colour, so an existing brick context is matched without bespoke pigment runs that hold up sign-off.

-• Faster than slips on a programme: A skilled renderer completes a stencil-and-render facade in days rather than the weeks individual brick-slip bonding requires — a measurable advantage on phased conservation projects where each elevation needs to dry before the next is opened up.
+• Faster than slips on a programme: A skilled renderer completes a stencil-and-render facade in days rather than the weeks individual slip bonding requires, which keeps phased conservation projects moving elevation by elevation.

 Property Value